-Unlike East and West Germany, this next chapter is about a country still united, later divided.
+Unlike East and West Germany, this chapter is about a country still united, later divided.
+We were going to the western part of former Czechoslovakia.
 It tells the story of a country rich in history, and may give some hints of an emerging future.
 I have split this description in two, this part is about the present-day Czech Republic, the next part about Slovakia.

 Saturday 8.9.1990, Praha